-Teacher uses nonverbal and verbal indicators of respect with reluctant learners and reflects on expectation levels for all lents, working to ensure that he or she has high expectations for each student.
-Teacher asks complex questions of reluctant learners, giving reluctant learners response opportunities equal to eager ners', staying with reluctant learners when they struggle to answer a question by restating the question, utilizing wait time, on the cues. r Teacher responds appropriately to incorrect answers of reluctant learners by demonstrating gratitude for the student's conse, pointing out what is correct and what is incorrect about the response, and temporarily letting students off the hook if become frustrated or embarrassed while answering a question mments:
+1 leacher uses nonverbal and verbal indicators of respect with reluctant learners and reflects on expectation levels for all students, working to ensure that he or she has high expectations for each student. [] Teacher asks complex questions of reluctant learners, giving reluctant learners response opportunities equal to eager learners', staying with reluctant learners when they struggle to answer a question by restating the question, utilizing wait time, giving cues. [] Teacher responds appropriately to incorrect answers of reluctant learners by demonstrating gratitude for the student's response, pointing out what is correct and what is incorrect about the response, and temporarily letting students off the hook is they become frustrated or embarrassed while answering a guestion

-STUDENT EVIDENCE - CHECKED OBSERVED INDICATORS

-[1 Students treat the teacher and each other with respect.

-- When asked, students say the teacher expects everyone to participate.
+STUDENT EVIDENCE - CHECKED OBSERVED INDICATORS Students treat the teacher and each other with respect.
+When asked, students say the teacher expects everyone to participate.
 When asked, students say the teacher helps them answer questions successfully.
 Comments: